OddFlavour/DailyChecklist/README.md

 - upon initial launch, the default day plan will be today's date (timezone applied)
 - the user can change the day plan by navigating to another date
 - the events can be completed/incomplete
-- user is also able to go back in time and change status of events
+- user is also able to go back in time and change status of events by clicking on the events
 - HOWEVER, they cannot go forward in time to change the status (in order to implement this, future dates should not have events pre-populated)

 It will also contain an Add Event button:
 - clicking on this button will show a modal, where the user can specify:
     - title of event
     - start date
-- upon success/failure, message is provided accordingly
+- upon creation success/failure, message is provided accordingly

 ## Components
 ### $ AppComponent